abdullahkhawer/aws-auto-terminate-idle-emr/README.md

 -   Compress *auto_terminate_idle_emr.py* file in zip format and put it on AWS S3 bucket.
 -   Login to AWS console with IAM user credentials having the required admin privileges to create resources via AWS CloudFormation.
 -   Go to AWS CloudFormation and choose to *Create Stack*.
--   Under *Choose a template* Either upload *cft_auto_terminate_idle_emr.json* from here or put it on AWS S3 bucket and enter AWS S3 URL for that file.
+-   Under *Choose a template*, either upload *cft_auto_terminate_idle_emr.json* from here or put it on AWS S3 bucket and enter AWS S3 URL for that file.
 -   Enter any suitable *Stack Name*.
 -   Enter *CloudWatchEventScheduleExpression* which is AWS CloudWatch Event's Schedule Expression in the form of either Rate Function (e.g., rate(5 minutes)) or Cron Expression (e.g., cron(0/5 * * * ? *)) which will decide how ofter to trigger AWS Lambda function that does the actual job.
 -   Enter *LambdaCodeS3Bucket* which is AWS S3 Bucket Name having AWS Lambda Function Code (e.g., my-bucket).